Synchronisation Channel

 + /tools/***

-Read the dedicated rsync filters section for details about the syntax and how they work in SyncPlanet.
+Please see the rsync filters page for more details about the syntax and how rule filters work in SyncPlanet.

 Channel Parameters